-The transaction structure relating to the Certificates (as described in this Base Prospectus) has been approved by Khalij Islamic, Sharia Adviser to Deutsche Bank Aktiengesellschaft, the Internal Sharia Supervision Committee of Emirates NBD - Islamic and the Standard Chartered Bank Global Shariah Supervisory Committee.
+The transaction structure relating to the Certificates (as described in this Base Prospectus) has been approved by Khalij Islamic, Sharia Adviser to Deutsche Bank AG, the Chairman and Executive Member of the Internal Sharia Supervision Committee of Emirates NBD and the Standard Chartered Bank Global Shariah Supervisory Committee.
 Prospective investors should not rely on such approvals in deciding whether to make an investment in the Certificates and should consult their own Shari'a advisers as to whether the proposed transaction described in such approvals is in compliance with their individual standards of compliance with Shari'a principles.

-Amounts payable on floating rate Certificates will be calculated by reference to one of EURIBOR or SAIBOR as specified in the applicable Final Terms.
-As at the date of this Base Prospectus, the administrators of EURIBOR and SAIBOR are included in the FCA's register of administrators under Article 36 of Regulation (EU) 2016/1011 as it forms part of domestic law by virtue of the EUWA (the UK Benchmarks Regulation).
+Amounts payable on floating rate Certificates will be calculated by reference to one of EURIBOR, or SAIBOR as specified in the applicable Final Terms.
+As at the date of this Base Prospectus, the administrator of EURIBOR is included in the register of administrators of the European Securities and Markets Authority (ESMA) under Article 36 of Regulation (EU) No. 2016/1011 (the EU Benchmarks Regulation).
+As at the date of this Base Prospectus, the administrator of SAIBOR is not included in ESMA's register of administrators under Article 36 of the EU Benchmarks Regulation.
+As far as the Trustee is aware, Refinitiv Benchmark Services (UK) Limited is not currently required to obtain authorisation/registration, recognition, endorsement or equivalence.